Skip to main content

 GLP-1 medications are not first-line for type 1 diabetes, but they are sometimes used off-label alongside insulin in adults with insulin resistance and type 1.
 The risk of low blood sugar and ketoacidosis goes up.
 Any plan must be coordinated with an endocrinologist.

 GLP-1 medications are not recommended in pregnancy.
-We stop the medication at least two months before trying to conceive to allow it to clear.
+We stop the medication at least 2 months before trying to conceive to allow it to clear.
 If you become pregnant on a GLP-1, contact us right away.
-Weight gain in pregnancy is a feature, not a bug.
+In pregnancy, weight gain is expected and healthy.

 Rapid weight loss of any kind, including from a GLP-1, can pull bone and muscle along with fat.
 We protect bone with vitamin D, calcium-rich foods, and resistance training.
 We protect muscle with adequate protein and lifting.
 Without those guardrails, the long-term cost can outweigh the short-term wins.